ccureau/265SXB-Guide/README.md

 # A Most Very Unofficial Guide to the W65C265SXB

-The W65C265SXB ("265SXB" for short) is an engineering development board produced -- basically a single-board computer in the same sense as the Raspberry Pi -- by the Western Design Center (WDC).
-It is based on the W65C265S microcontroler, which in turn has a 65816 MPU at its core -- the 8/16-bit hybrid "big sibling" of the famous 6502 MPU that powered classic computers such as the VIC-20 and Apple II.
+The W65C265SXB ("265SXB" for short) is an engineering development board -- basically a single-board computer in the same sense as the Raspberry Pi -- produced the Western Design Center (WDC).
+It is based on the W65C265S microcontroller, which in turn has a 65816 MPU at its core -- the 8/16-bit hybrid "big sibling" of the famous 6502 MPU that powered classic computers such as the VIC-20 and Apple II.
 Because of the hybrid nature of the 65816, the 265SXB is pretty much